martinmw13/ML_CFD/README.md

 # ML_CFD
 This repository contains the code developed for my thesis for the Nuclear Engineering degree.
 PCA and non-linear dimensionality reduction techniques are applied for Computational Fluid Dynamics (CFD) simulations.
-Please note that this work is currently in progress, in particular, the cfd data is constantly being modified in size or refinement.
+Please note that this work is currently in progress, in particular, the CFD data is constantly being modified in size or refinement.

 The code provided here implements various techniques for dimensionality reduction, focusing primarily on PCA (Principal Component Analysis) and exploring non-linear alternatives, such as, LLE and Isomap.